asynts/pico-os/Notes/Issues/0009_can-not-boot-with-imports.md

     However, none of them appear to be referenced in the code that I imported.

+-   I though that the literals were placed in a different section.
+    But this is not the case, they are mearly marked with a global symbol.

+-   There is an additional `.rel.boot_2_flash` section.
+    This doesn't look good.

 ### Ideas

 -   Check if the first 256 bytes are loaded into RAM.

 ### Theories

--   The `objcopy` no longer works because the sections are generated in the wrong order.

--   The `objcopy` no longer works because some stuff goes into the wrong section.

--   Something (the literals!) are placed in the wrong section.
+-   I suspect, that we are generating some relocations somewhere, because some macro isn't defined.
+    Therefore, we change the section after padding and after computing the checksum.

 ### Conclusions